sarahelizgray/towers-of-hanoi/README.md

-#author Sarah Gray
+Predictive Tower's of Hanoi

-#python verion 2.7
+python verion 2.7

 This sample code is a console game of the "Towers of Hanoi" problem.
 For more on the principle behind the problem, see the Wikipedia article: http://en.wikipedia.org/wiki/Tower_of_Hanoi.